 Ho'okena Beach at Kauhako Bay is a beautiful soft sand beach, a salt and pepper mix of crushed grey coral and fine white sand.
 With strong local ties, the beach community has created a family-friendly environment that is popular with locals and welcoming to visitors.
 The park is off the beaten path and combines a smooth blend of a delightful beach scene, local culture and a piece of Hawaii history.

-The scenery is beautiful with a great view of the open ocean.
+The scenery at Ho'okena is beautiful with a great view of the open ocean.
 This is a nice place for a picnic or to simply relax on the soft sand.
-There are plenty of places to find shade under one of the large trees.
+There are plenty of places to find shade under one of the large trees along the back of the beach.

-To reach the beach, follow Highway 11 approximately eight miles south of Captain Cook.
+Ho'okena is 23 miles south of Kailua-Kona and just a few miles south of Honaunau City of Refuge.
+To reach the beach, follow Highway 11 approximately eight miles south of the town of Captain Cook.
 Between the 101 and 102 mile markers look for the sign to Ho'okena Beach.
-Turn toward the ocean and continue roughly 2 miles to the end of the road.
-The road drops steeply; stay left at the bottom through the small village.
+Turn toward the ocean and continue about 2 miles to the end of the road.
+The road drops steeply.
+When you reach the bottom, stay left through the small village.

 What's your favorite Big Island beach?
 We're always curious what our readers have to say.